 Lift Cylinder

-The lift cylinders are responsible for hydraulically controlling the raising and lowering of the mast.
+Lift cylinders are hydraulic cylinders responsible for raising and lowering the mast and carriage.

 Load Backrest